Bhagavad Gita: Chapter 4: Jnana Karma Sanyasa Yoga (42 verses)

-Chapter 5: Karma Sanyasayoga (29 verses)
+Chapter 5: Karma Sanyasa Yoga (29 verses)

 Translators title this chapter as Karma–Sanyasa yoga, Religion by Renouncing Fruits of Works, Renounce and Rejoice, or The Yoga of Renunciation.
 The chapter starts by presenting the tension in the Indian tradition between the life of sannyasa (monks who have renounced their household and worldly attachments) and the life of grihastha (householder).
 Arjuna asks Krishna which path is better.
 Krishna answers that both are paths to the same goal, but the path of "selfless action and service" with inner renunciation is better.
 The different paths, says Krishna, aim for—and if properly pursued, lead to—Self-knowledge.
 This knowledge leads to the universal, transcendent Godhead, the divine essence in all beings, to Brahman – to Krishna himself.
 The final verses of the chapter state that the self-aware who have reached self-realization live without fear, anger, or desire.
 They are free within, always.
 Chapter 5 shows signs of interpolations and internal contradictions.
 For example, states Arthur Basham, verses 5.23–28 state that a sage's spiritual goal is to realize the impersonal Brahman, yet the next verse 5.29 states that the goal is to realize the personal God who is Krishna.

-Chapter 6: Dhyanayoga (Aatmasamyamyoga) (47 verses)
+Chapter 6: Atma Samyama Yoga (47 verses)

 Translators title the sixth chapter as Dhyana yoga, Religion by Self-Restraint, The Practice of Meditation, or The Yoga of Meditation.
 The chapter opens as a continuation of Krishna's teachings about selfless work and the personality of someone who has renounced the fruits that are found in chapter 5.
 Krishna says that such self-realized people are impartial to friends and enemies, are beyond good and evil, equally disposed to those who support them or oppose them because they have reached the summit of consciousness.
-The verses 6.10 and after proceed to summarize the principles of Yoga and meditation in the format similar to but simpler than Patanjali's Yogasutra.
-It discusses who is a true yogi, and what it takes to reach the state where one harbors no malice towards anyone.
+Verses 6.10 and after proceed to summarize the principles of Yoga and meditation in a format similar to but simpler than Patanjali's Yogasutra.
+It discusses who is a true yogi, and what it takes to reach the state where one harbours no malice towards anyone.
+Verse 6.47 emphasizes the significance of the soul's faith and loving service to Krishna as the highest form of yoga.

-Chapter 7: Gyana Vigyanayoga (30 verses)
+Chapter 7: Jnana Vijnana Yoga (30 verses)

 Translators title this chapter as Jnana–Vijnana yoga, Religion by Discernment, Wisdom from Realization, or The Yoga of Knowledge and Judgment.
-The chapter 7 opens with Krishna continuing his discourse.
-He discusses jnana (knowledge) and vijnana (realization, understanding) using the Prakriti-Purusha (matter-Self) framework of the Samkhya school of Hindu philosophy, and the Maya-Brahman framework of its Vedanta school.
+The seventh chapter opens with Krishna continuing his discourse.
+He discusses jnana (knowledge) and vijnana (realization, understanding) using the Prakriti-Purusha (matter-Self) framework of the Samkhya school of Hindu philosophy, and the Maya-Brahman framework of the Vedanta school.
 The chapter states that evil is the consequence of ignorance and attachment to the impermanent, the elusive Maya.
-It states that Self-knowledge and union with Purusha (Krishna) are the highest goal of any spiritual pursuit.
+Maya is described as difficult to overcome, but those who rely on Krishna can easily cross beyond Maya and attain moksha.
+It states that Self-knowledge and union with Purusha (Krishna) are the highest goals of any spiritual pursuit.